whblondeau/gis-apprentice-handbook/wtf.md

  4. Unroll the cone and flatten it out.

  5. Repeat this process until you grasp the flattenable nature of the cone.
-Don't lose faith: _It will come to you_, I swear.</blockquote>
+Don't lose faith: _It will come to you_, I swear.

 A Cartographic Projection is simply a way of solving the problem of representing the spherical Earth on a flat surface - and solving it in a useful way.